-Trends and Topics in Society I focuses upon learning about human society, significant social influences, social behavior, social problems, and social issues.
-In particular, the study of how social influences and social interactions between individuals affects the nature of society and the behaviors of individuals will be emphasized.
+Sociology focuses upon learning about human society, significant social influences, social behavior, social problems, and social issues.
+In particular, the study of how social influences and social interactions between individuals affect the nature of society and the behaviors of individuals will be emphasized.
 Students will gain insight into some of the major problems facing our society and acquire a greater sense of understanding of other people as well as themselves.
-Foundational subject areas to be covered include basic sociological perspectives and concepts, cultural diversity, cultural conformity and adaptation, American values, social structure, and socialization of the individual through childhood and adolescence.
+Foundational subject areas to be covered include basic sociological perspectives and concepts, cultural diversity, cultural conformity and adaptation, America. n values, social structure, and socialization of the individual through childhood and adolescence.
 The course will also focus upon some of the more significant specific social influences, social issues, and social problems currently of concern in our society.
 Topics to be covered will include how individuals often judge others based on physical appearance, dress, and group membership criteria, along with examples of group relations and conflicts in society.
 The ways that the major social influences including parents, peers, and the mass media can affect young people will be addressed.
-Other topics covered will include euthanasia and doctor assisted suicide, immigration, and the presence of illegal aliens in the U.S., the gay rights movement, same-sex marriage, the obesity epidemic, the Internet, bullying in schools, school violence, dating and relationship issues, sex education in the schools, and teenage sexual behavior and decision making.
-It is recommended that students taking Trends and Topics in Society I also take Trends and Topics in Society II in order to get the full benefit an entire year of the course provides.
-However, it is fine to take either one of the two semesters separately as well.
+Other topics covered will include euthanasia and doctor assisted suicide, immigration, and the presence of illegal aliens in the U.S., the gay rights movement, same-sex marriage, the obesity epidemic, the Internet, bullying in schools, school violence, dating and relationship issues, sex education in the schools, and teenage sexual behavior and decision making